-Name of School: Transformation Model LEA Design and Implementation of the Intervention Model (include alignment of additional resources) Timeline for Implementation Name and Position of Responsible Person(s) 3.
+Transformation Model LEA Design and Implementation of the Intervention Model (include alignment of additional resources) Timeline for Implementation Name and Position of Responsible Person(s) 3.
 Identify and reward school leaders, teachers, and other staff who, in implementing this model, have increased student achievement and high-school graduation rates and identify and remove those who, after ample opportunities have been provided for them to improve their professional practice, have not done so.
-4. Provide staff with ongoing, high-quality, job-embedded professional development (e.g. , regarding subject-specific pedagogy, instruction that reflects a deeper understanding of the community served by the school, or differentiated instruction) that is aligned with the school's comprehensive instructional program and designed with school staff to ensure they are equipped to facilitate effective teaching and learning and have the capacity to successfully implement school reform strategies.
+4. Provide staff with ongoing, high- quality, job-embedded professional development (e.g. , regarding subject- specific pedagogy, instruction that reflects a deeper understanding of the community served by the school, or differentiated instruction) that is aligned with the school's comprehensive instructional program and designed with school staff to ensure they are equipped to facilitate effective teaching and learning and have the capacity to successfully implement school reform strategies.

-Name of School: Transformation Model LEA Design and Implementation of the Intervention Model (include alignment of additional resources) Timeline for Implementation Name and Position of Responsible Person(s) 5.
+Transformation Model LEA Design and Implementation of the Intervention Model (include alignment of additional resources) Timeline for Implementation Name and Position of Responsible Person(s) 5.
 Implement such strategies such as financial incentives, increased opportunities for promotion and career growth, and more flexible work conditions that are designed to recruit, place, and retain staff with the skills necessary to meet the needs of the student in a transformation school.
-6. Use data to identify and implement an instructional program that is research-based and "vertically aligned" from one grade to the next as well as aligned with state academic standards.
+6. Use data to identify and implement an instructional program that is research- based and "vertically aligned" from one grade to the next as well as aligned with state academic standards.
 7. Promote the continuous use of student data (such as from formative, interim, and summative assessments) to inform and differentiate instruction in order to meet the academic needs of individual students.
-8. Establish schedules and implement strategies that provide increased learning time.
+Establish schedules and implement strategies that provide increased learning time.

-Name of School: Transformation Model LEA Design and Implementation of the Intervention Model (include alignment of additional resources) Timeline for Implementation Name and Position of Responsible Person(s) 9.
+Transformation Model LEA Design and Implementation of the Intervention Model (include alignment of additional resources) Timeline for Implementation Name and Position of Responsible Person(s) 9.
 Provide ongoing mechanisms for family and community engagement.
-10. Give the school sufficient operational flexibility (such as staffing, calendars/time, and budgeting) to implement fully a comprehensive approach to substantially improve student achievement outcomes and increase high school graduation rates.
+7 10.
+Give the school sufficient operational flexibility (such as staffing, calendars/time, and budgeting) to implement fully a comprehensive approach to substantially improve student achievement outcomes and increase high school graduation rates.
 11. Ensure that the school receives ongoing, intensive technical assistance and related support from the LEA, the SEA, or a designated external lead partner organization (such as a school turnaround organization or an EMO).
 12. List any additional permissible strategies the LEA will implement as a part of the transformational model.

-Name of School: Closure Model LEA Design and Implementation of the Intervention Model (include alignment of additional resources) Timeline for Implementation Name and Position of Responsible Person(s) Provide detail led information regarding the plan to close a Priority S School.
+Name of School: Closure Model LEA Design and Implementation of the Intervention Model (include alignment of additional resources) Timeline for Implementation Name and Position of Responsible Person(s) Provide detailed infor mation regarding the plan to close a Priority and/or Focus School.
 1. The schools chosen to receive students from the school closure are within close proximity and are higher achieving than the school to be closed.
 2. Representatives from all stakeholder groups were consulted and involved in the decision making process.
 3. Parent and community outreach will be provided to inform parents and students about the closure and assist in the transition process.

-Name of School: LEA Design and Implementation of the Timeline for Name and Position of D (43% 11 Intervention Model Implementation Responsible Person(s) Restart Model (include alignment of additional resources) Provide de tailed information regarding the plan to restart a Prior rity School.
+Restart Model LEA Design and Implementation of the Intervention Model (include alignment of additional resources) Timeline for Implementation Name and Position of Responsible Person(s) Provide detailed in formation regarding the plan to restart a Priority an d/or Focus School.
 1. The LEA has a pool of potential partners (CMO, EMO, charter organizations) that have expressed interest in and have exhibited the ability to restart the school.
 2. The LEA has developed a rigorous review process for potential partners.
-3. Representatives of all stakeholder groups were 3.
-Representatives of all stakeholder groups were involved in consultation and development of restart plan.
+3. Representatives of all stakeholder groups were involved in consultation and development of restart plan.